 - Spices.
 Cumin and chili powder give this recipe a good amount of heat.
 If you are sensitive to spice, scale them back a bit.

 If this recipe looks vaguely familiar, it’s an adaptation of my Mexican Chicken and Rice with a few tweaks to give it extra pizzazz, tune the spices to pair more appropriately with shrimp, and sneak in a few extra veggies.
-Try them both, then tell me which is your favorite in the comments section below!
+Try them both, and then try my Mexican Salad.
+Then, tell me which is your favorite in the comments section below!

 - 1 1/2 tablespoons extra-virgin olive oil — divided